Anterior Lumbar Interbody Fusion (ALIF)

 When is ALIF Surgery Recommended?

-A surgeon may decide an anterior approach provides safer or more effective access to the spine.
+A surgeon may decide that an anterior approach provides safer or more effective access to the spine.
 This is especially beneficial for patients who have undergone multiple posterior spinal surgeries, as operating in the same area again may increase risks and complications.
-Other reasons for an ALIF surgery may include:
+Other benefits of the anterior approach of an ALIF surgery include:

 - Lumbar radiculopathy (nerve pain due to spinal compression)